ishine/NeMo/README.md

 NVIDIA NemotronLabs VoiceChat is a 11B end-to-end, real-time speech full duplex (FD) model for conversational AI that jointly performs streaming speech understanding and speech generation [1].
 Unlike traditional cascaded stacks (ASR → LLM → TTS), this model achieves full duplex, real-time, seamless voice interaction in one unified architecture, eliminating the need for multiple models or API handoffs, thus reducing end-to-end latency.
 It sets new benchmarks by bringing open, robust, and highly natural conversation capabilities.
 Moreover, NVIDIA NemotronLabs VoiceChat is the first open full-duplex model to support tool calling while maintaining a natural conversation flow during tool execution.
 For each tool, a specific “on-hold” message can be defined that will be spoken by the agent as soon as the LLM generates the text that will trigger the tool call and response.

 The model operates on audio signals, which are encoded using a fast conformer module.
-The resulting audio tokens are inputted into a Nemotron Nano V2 9B LLM backbone to predict text tokens, which are fed to a TTS decoder [2] to predict audio codes for generating the agent's speech.
+The resulting audio tokens are inputted into a NVIDIA-Nemotron-Nano-9B-v2 LLM backbone to predict text tokens, which are fed to a TTS decoder [2] to predict audio codes for generating the agent's speech.
 A separate output channel is used to predict tool calling scripts.
 NemotronLabs VoiceChat offers an unprecedented trade-off between intelligence and latency in the space of open-source voice agents.

 The released NemotronLabs VoiceChat checkpoint uses a single fixed voice and does not support voice cloning.